 Master of Science in Criminal Justice

-A Master of Science in Criminal Justice (MSCJ) at NCWC educates new practitioners and provides professional education necessary for those seeking career advancement.
+A Master of Science in Criminal Justice (MSCJ) at NCWU educates new practitioners and provides professional education necessary for those seeking career advancement.
 The degree is designed with concentrations in both criminal justice practice and criminal justice administration.
 The practice area focuses on understanding specific methods, techniques, and skills utilized in the criminal and juvenile justice systems when interacting with victims, offenders, and other professionals.
 The administrative area emphasizes the formulation and implementation of policies, laws, and management issues such as decision making, fiscal responsibility, program evaluation and performance evaluation.
 The MSCJ degree is a pivotal link in the region, as currently no other private higher education non-profit school offers an online MSCJ degree.

 - Correctional Officer Supervisor